JignasP/CalculusOCR/README.md

 ## Introduction

-CalculusOCR is a Python package designed to simplify the process of converting handwritten calculus expressions into LaTeX code and solving them using SymPy.
-This documentation provides an overview of how to use CalculusOCR and its key features.
+CalculusOCR is a Python package designed to simplify the process of converting handwritten calculus expressions into LaTeX code ,concerts then into Sympy equation and solving them.

 ### Key Features